Diana Bogacs, CPDT-KA

 I got my start at Mt.
 Ida College where I graduated from the 2 year Canine Behavior and Training Program.
 I earned hands on experience from volunteering as a dog walker and trainer at the Quincy Animal Shelter.
 I volunteered for 9 years as the Canine Training Manager.
 I then spent 6 years working for Scituate Animal Shelter as the Canine Training Coordinator.
 I evaluated each dog for temperament and adoptability.
-I develop a training plan and conduct obedience classes with volunteers and dogs of the shelter.
-It's a real labor of love for me.
+I developed training plans and conducted obedience classes with volunteers and dogs of the shelter.

 I also spent a year volunteering for the Prison Puppy Program for NEADS/Dogs for Deaf and Disabled Americans.
 Each weekend I would socialize and train the puppies that lived with inmates at a prison during the week.
 After about a year the puppies were placed with a deaf or disabled person.

 Currently, I run my classes at my new Training Center in Norwell and at The Hingham Recreation Center.
 I am a Co Training Director and board member of the New England Dog Training Club in Cambridge, MA.
 I am a Certified Professional Dog Trainer by the Certification Council of Pet Dog Trainers.
 In addition, I am a member of the APDT, Association of Pet Dog Trainers, The International Association of Animal Behavioral Consultants and the National Association of Canine Scent Work.
 I attend many seminars and workshops throughout the year.
 Recent seminars include those by Sue Sternberg, Jean Donaldson, Suzanne Clothier, Ian Dunbar, Dr. Nicholas Dodman, Dr. Sohpia Yin, Pia Silvani, Patricia McConnell and many more.
 I recently earned the opportunity to join an exclusive group of trainers to be among the first to train wolves, coyotes, foxes and bison at Wolf Park, a Wolf Sanctuary in Indiana.
 I am also an American Kennel Club Canine Good Citizen Evaluator.

 I provide relationship-based training through positive methods.
 I believe that giving your dog clear communication, trust and leadership are the basis for successful training.